+The load placed on each dimmer gang is based on the number of lamps on the connected circuit.
+The load is measured in Watts, and each lamp will have its own rating usually printed on the side.
+If you have multiple bulbs on the same circuit, you need to add them together to work out the total load.
 Too little load means that the bulbs may not turn on or off properly.
 Too much load means that you could damage or destroy the light fitting, so it is important to get this right.

-Incandescent load (includes halogens and lower energy halogens)
+Incandescent load (including halogens)

 Incandescent load represents the load of a traditional filament or halogen lightbulb (generally 20-100W).
 Generation 1 1 & 2 gang dimmers are rated at 250W maximum per gang, and 3 & 4 gang dimmers are rated at 210W maximum.
 Generation 2 1 gang dimmers are rated at 350W and 2,3 & 4 gangs at 250W.